andymeneely/squib/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+Be sure to run the unit tests and packaging with just `rake`.
+Also, you can check that the samples render properly with `rake sanity`.

 # What's up the with the name?